Police: I’m the Guy You Pay Later

 Peoria County Sheriff Mike McCoy, President, Illinois Sheriffs’ Association

-Law enforcement leaders across the country have joined the refrain of I’m the Guy You Pay Later, releasing state reports in Illinois, Kansas, Kentucky, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New York, Ohio, Oregon, and Washington.
+Law enforcement leaders across the country have joined the refrain of I’m the Guy You Pay Later, releasing state reports in Illinois, Kansas, Kentucky, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New York, Ohio, Oregon, Pennsylvania, and Washington.
 These reports highlight data showing the high cost of corrections in each state, and how much each region could save by investing in high-quality preschool.
-For example, if Illinois invests in pre-K now, the state could save over $900 million.

 Read More About